Skelly0/Publicia/documentation/Publicia Documentation.md

 ### Lore Context

 The bot is designed to role-play as Publicia, an abhuman mentat specializing in knowledge about Ledus Banum 77 (also known as Tundra) and the Infinite Empire.
-The character adheres to specific lore elements, including:
+This is for DPS Season 7.
+The character adheres to specific lore elements.

-- The Infinite Empire: A multiversal entity spanning multiple planes of existence
-- Planes: Different layers of reality, accessible via Resonant Drilling
-- Ledus Banum 77: A recently conquered planet with valuable Ordinium resources
-- Imperial Institutions: Various organizations like House Alpeh, the IMC, etc.

 ## Architecture